NAME

 by the -l

-option).
-Since NUT v2.8.1 it allowed to log several devices (each
+Since NUT v2.8.1 it allowed to log several devices (each logged into its

-The two modes were effectively exclusive of each other (single-UPS options
+options.
+But the two modes were effectively exclusive of each

-were ignored if tuples are also provided) until NUT v2.8.3, but single-UPS
+other (single-UPS options were ignored if tuples are also provided).

 SEE ALSO